 Under this Plan, the government remains focused on providing training opportunities that will develop a skilled and flexible workforce that aims to improve our economy's productivity, helps more people start or further their careers and encourages businesses to establish and grow in Queensland.

 The Plan outlines VET investment through the following key programs and strategic interventions:

-In addition, the Plan recognises that economic and labour market changes are not being experienced consistently across Queensland, and seeks to reinvigorate regional communities through targeted interventions that align the supply of skills with jobs demand.
+The Plan continues to recognise that economic and labour market changes are not being experienced consistently across Queensland, and in 2018–19 maintains its focus on strategies and initiatives seeking to reinvigorate regional communities through targeted interventions that align the supply of skills with job demand.

 Annual document review